 Can I take part in therapy online?Under normal conditions, we prefer working face to face, but since the introduction of our COVID policy, we have made it possible for all of our therapists to meet with clients via secure Zoom or Teams technology.

-How do I set up a consultation?When you first contact us, we will set up a free initial consultation with our founder, Dr Courtney Raspin, so that she can understand your needs and suggest the best therapist to help you.
+How do I set up a consultation?When you first contact us, we will set up a free initial 20-minute consultation with our founder, Dr Courtney Raspin, so that you can ask any questions about therapy, and she can understand your needs and suggest the best therapist to help you.
 If you are satisfied with our recommendation, we’ll book in your first appointment with your therapist.

 Would group therapy be better for me?Everyone is different, but group therapy can be a supportive and helpful place.
 If our groups are running, and we think there’s one that is a good fit for you, we can suggest one during the initial consultation.
 During a group session, you have the opportunity (but not the obligation), to share your experiences, as well as to provide support to others who may be dealing with similar experiences and feelings to yourself.